sekika/kaidoku/docs/basichint.md

 permalink: /basichint
 ---

-# Getting a hint on basic logic
+# Getting a hint on basic logics

 ## Ask for a hint